How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 The Type of Property and Its Size

-If you’re marketing your listing as a luxury stay with higher price points, it’s more likely that your guests won’t squirm at the extra fee for cleaning.
-Based on your property’s offering and size, you may want to include this to maintain the advertised living standards.
+Based on your property’s offering and size, you may want to include a higher cleaning fee to maintain the advertised living standards.
 If, on the other hand, you are renting out a room in your home, this might not be necessary.

 Your Competition